Skip to main content

 • Dr. Ming Y. Lim is an Associate Professor in the Division of Hematology and Hematologic Malignancies at the University of Utah.
 She earned her medical degree at Cambridge University, England and completed her 2-year Foundation Training in the United Kingdom.
 She then completed residency in internal medicine at the Mayo Clinic Rochester and fellowship training in hematology and oncology at University of North Carolina at Chapel Hill.
 Her clinical interest lies in the field of hemostasis and thrombosis.
 Her research interest is focused on complications affecting people with congenital bleeding disorders, specifically persons with hemophilia with inhibitors and pregnant women with bleeding disorders.

 Dr. Lim is the Medical Director for the Utah Center for Bleeding & Clotting Disorders at University of Utah Health.
-Nationally, she serves on the American Board of Internal Medicine Hematology Approval Committee and is the Chair of the American Society of Hematology Subcommittee on Stewardship and Systems-Based Hematology.
-She also serves on the National Comprehensive Cancer Network (NCCN) Cancer-Associated Venous Thromboembolic Disease Panel.
+Nationally, she serves as the Chair of the American Board of Internal Medicine (ABIM) Hematology Longitudinal Knowledge Assessment Approval Committee, the Chair of the American Society of Hematology (ASH) Subcommittee on Stewardship and Systems-Based Hematology, and the Education Officer for the Hemostasis and Thrombosis Research Society (HTRS).
+She also serves on the National Bleeding Disorders Foundation (NBDF) Medical and Scientific Advisory Council (MASAC) and on the National Comprehensive Cancer Network (NCCN) Cancer-Associated Venous Thromboembolic Disease Panel.

 Board Certification